sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

    The code that's run when your API is invoked is placed in the `src/` directory of your project.

-3. `frontend/` — flutter App
+3. `frontend/` — Flutter App

-   The code for our frontend flutter app.
+   The code for our frontend Flutter app.

 ## Create our infrastructure

-Our app is made up of a simple API and a flutter app.
+Our app is made up of a simple API and a Flutter app.
 The API will be talking to a database to store the number of clicks.
 We'll start by creating the database.

 ### Adding the table